 What are the signs of a happy cat, and how do you know when a cat is happy?
-We know, we know, there are a lot of rumors swirling around out there that the only times “cat” and “happy” can be used in a sentence where one is relative to the other involve ritualistic soul stealing or the sound of treasured bric-a-brac shattering on the floor.
+We know, we know, there are a lot of rumors swirling around out there that the only times “cat” and “happy” can be used in a sentence where one is relative to the other involve ritualistic soul-stealing or the sound of treasured bric-a-brac shattering on the floor.
 But underneath it all, when the iPhones are put away, cats just really want to be happy.
 So, what’s a cat’s person to do?

 First, it’s important to recognize evidence of an actually happy cat.

 The most obvious and recognizable indicator that your cat is pleased is their purr.
 A purr isn’t always a positive signal, but it usually is.
-Purring is learned by kittens when they are just a few days old as a way to let mom-cat know it’s there and okay.
-Later, it appears as the quintessential sign of a happy cat, and proof you have pleased your furry master, and s/he has decided not to scratch your face off and eat you today.
+Purring is learned by kittens when they are just a few days old as a way to let mom-cat know they’re there and okay.
+As a kitten grows older, purring appears as the quintessential sign of a happy cat, and proof you have pleased your furry master, and they have decided not to scratch your face off and eat you today.

 Aside from that characteristic throat-rumbling, other signs of a happy cat are often found in body language.
 Your happy cat has specific body language that betrays that famously icy façade of aloof ennui.
 For example, watch her tail: straight up?
-Unless it’s fiercely bristling, this is a clear sign your cat is content; a hook on the end or a vibration may mean an especially perky moment of joie de vive.
-Chances are, in this frame of mind, your kitty will be highly approachable for a session of stroking and scratching around her ears and cheeks.
+Unless it’s fiercely bristling, this is a clear sign your cat is content.

 Speaking of those furry jowls, remember that happy cats have scent glands in the sides of their faces, so when they rub and head-butt you, they are marking you as theirs — which usually makes us come as close to purring as humanly possible (otherwise known as “baby talk” and “smoochy face”)!
-Your cat may raise the bar on his own amusement by attempting both the head butt and face rub while doing figure-eights around your ankles… in slow motion… in the dark… while you are carrying Stuff and Things.
+Your cat may raise the bar on their own amusement by attempting both the head-butt and face rub while doing figure-eights around your ankles… in slow motion… in the dark… while you are carrying Stuff and Things.
 Cats have a sick sense of humor, but this is definitely one of the signs of a happy cat.

-One other hint of happiness your cat may deign to show you is the stop, flop, and roll over to show you their belly — but be careful; this could be a trap, luring you in for a sweet belly rubbing which can turn in an instant to a blur of surprised screaming and claws and bleeding.
-Consider falconing gloves.
+One other hint of happiness your cat may deign to show you is the stop, flop and roll over to show you their belly — but be careful; this could be a trap, luring you in for a sweet belly rubbing which can turn in an instant to a blur of surprised screaming and claws and bleeding.
+Consider falconry gloves.

 So, what can a Good Human do to bring out the best in their feline overlords?
 Aside from continuing to leave precious breakables out where they can play skee-ball with them, there are several strategies for pandering to the precocious pussycat in your house: